 - Not keeping sufficient medical records and receipts – the insurance company will need visual evidence of what you spent on your injury and your accident.
 Always keep records of your payments, as well as miles traveled.

 - Not contacting an attorney – after an accident, the insurance company will do anything to protect their own bottom line.
 They are not on your side – regardless of what their ads may claim.
-As such, you need an experienced attorney on your side from the very start to protect your ability to file a claim.
+As such, you need an experienced car accident attorney on your side from the very start to protect your ability to file a claim.

 Contact Our Colorado Springs Personal Injury Attorneys